Holes in cheeses are commonly known as eyes.

 During affinage, as the cheese matures, the salt added during manufacture forms back into crystals.

-These salt crystals begin to draw out any remaining water, producing ‘watery eyes’ in the holes, a state that tells the cheese lover they are in the presence of a cheese at its finest quality.
+These salt crystals begin to draw out any remaining water, producing ‘watery eyes’ in the holes, a state that tells the cheese lover they are in the presence of cheese at its finest quality.

 Articles You Might Be Interested: